PerryHighCS/Ghosts-Online/README.md

 # Instructions

-Modify the Picture class to create a pretty picture.
-The `main` method should construct shapes and move them into place to create a picture of your choosing.
+Modify the `Ghost` class to create a spooky ghost.
+The constructor should createt all of the necessary shapes for the `Ghost`, saving references to them in private member variables.

+When you run your project, it will create a picture of a ghost in the file `ghost.png`.
+There should be a large Ghost centered in the pic.
+Once that works, modify the `main` method in `GhostTest.java` to also call `bigTest()` and run the program again.
+Now you should see a whole bunch of ghosts nicely arrangedin the picture `ghosts.png`.